gigaj0ule/system42/README.md

     static void worker_thread(void* arg)

-This is where all the meat of your program should go.
+This is where all of your program should go.
 You can do whatever you want inside this thread, but be sure to call os_delay(milliseconds) instead of delay(milliseconds), or you will waste valuable CPU cycles.

 Never calling os_delay(milliseconds) will cause the CPU to lock up and freeze, so always call it at least once in a thread!

+### Sketch.hpp

+Inside sketch.hpp you can link libraries that you want to have included in your project and also set program definitions.

 ### Building a project